ICPC urges leaders to shun corruption, embrace integrity

 “This will manifest as they follow the rules, give room to others to hold them accountable, and make their work transparent,” she said.

-Ogugua said that the commission was working with schools and youth groups to groom leaders who will do the right thing at all times.
+Ogugua said that the commission was working with schools and youth groups to groom leaders who would do the right thing at all times.

-She said that the commission hoped that a society that was free from all forms of corruption and corrupt practices.
+She said that the commission hoped for a society that was free from all forms of corruption and corrupt practices.

-Earlier in his remarks, the Convener of the Summit, Chief Michael Nwadiora, stressed for Nigerians to work together for a just society irrespective of the diversity in the country.
+Earlier in his remarks, the convener of the summit, Chief Michael Nwadiora, stressed the need for Nigerians to work together for a just society, irrespective of the diversity in the country.

 According to him, we stand united in our commitment to catalyse positive change and pave the way for a future defined by equity, empathy, and empowerment.